FIU-SCIS-Senior-Project-2014-Fall/Mission-Critical-Cloud/README.md

 Mission-Critical-Cloud
 ======================

-Introduction
+Introduction:

-This is the User Guide for the MC2 Service.
+This is the User and Installation Guide for the MC2 Service.
 This document provides basic installation, setup, and demonstration instructions to use the service.
 If you have any question please refer to the Accessing online help section of this document.

 Hardware and Software Requirements: